 Coordinator David Walton Opens in new window

-Description This unit examines contemporary foreign policy issues in North Asia from the perspective of China and Japan.
+Description This subject examines contemporary foreign policy issues in North Asia from the perspective of China and Japan.
 Core issues include a critical evaluation of contemporary Sino-Japanese relations, the role both countries play in regional affairs and why North Asia (in particular the Korean Peninsular) is an intersection point for geo-politics.

 School Humanities & Comm Arts

 Check your HECS Band contribution amount via the Fees page.

 Equivalent Subjects LGYA 0268 - International Relations of Northeast Asia

 Restrictions Successful completion of 40 credit points at Level 1.

 - provide an overview of political developments in post 1945 North Asia

 - understand core issues driving Chinese and Japanese foreign policy and regional diplomacy

 - critically engage in contemporary debates on key issues affecting North Asia (such as the ongoing Korean crisis, China's emergence as a great power and the implications of Japan's economic and political malaise).